 Herschel Supply Co. constantly features their customers’ best travel photos showcasing their products on their Instagram feed.
 You can see how it emphasizes Herschels’ identity as a company that creates products to travel the world with.
 It also encourages its customers to post pictures with their products which is always a good thing.

-Regardless of the size of your brand or what products or services you provide, visual storytelling techniques are essential.
+Regardless of where you are in your business journey or what products or services you provide, visual storytelling techniques are essential.
 Telling stories is at the foundation of human interaction.
 And it drives the kind of social media that we all love to scroll through countless hours everyday.
 Stand out in everyone’s Instagram or Pinterest feed with eye-catching visual content.
 Then pair that with a captivating story and you have a perfect post.

 Finally, when it doubt, go back to the basics: our trusty storytelling arc that you learned about years ago.
 Share your origin story.
 Portray what the conflict is.
 For example, what service or product you want to provide to solve some issue you encountered.
 Or what inspired you to create your product or service.
 Create beautiful images showcasing your service or product.
 Show your resolution through user generated content showcasing satisfied customers and members of your brand’s community.
 To top it all off, do this with cohesive colors, graphics and fonts that show off your brand’s personality.

 Ready to get started?
-We’ve created a trusty resource sheet and checklist to help you hit the ground running.
-Download for free here.
+I created a trusty resource sheet and checklist to help you hit the ground running.
+Download it now to get started:

 Let us know in the comments below if you have any other questions or tips to share.